Build / Proof of Work

 Input / voice dump

 "Met Priya Nair at the ULI Toronto Young Leaders event Thursday evening.
-She is an analyst at CBRE doing industrial market research, working on a report about AI adoption in commercial real estate.
+She is an analyst at Halford Group doing industrial market research, working on a report about AI adoption in commercial real estate.
 We talked for about 20 minutes.
 She asked if she could send me some questions for her research.
-She mentioned a colleague named David Park on the residential side at Cushman.
+She mentioned a colleague named David Park on the residential side at Whitmore.
 Should follow up with Priya next week, maybe once the context template article is live."

 Output / terminal